VALIDATED ACCURACY · METHODOLOGY OPEN

 Here's what we don't know yet, and what I'd want to know if I were the user:

-- Borderline events.
-The 20% of breathing irregularities we miss are mostly the borderline ones near the 10-second / 30%-amplitude threshold.
+• Borderline events.
+The events we miss are mostly the borderline ones near the 10-second / 30%-amplitude threshold.
 We miss them on purpose, by tuning for precision over sensitivity.
 If your real BRI is 12, we might say BRI 10.
 If we say BRI 18, you can trust it's at least 18.

 What this isn't

-- Not a diagnostic claim.
-Even at these numbers, SomniSense is not a medical device, doesn't diagnose sleep apnea, and isn't validated for users under 18.
+• Not a diagnostic claim.
+Even at these numbers, SomniSense is not a medical device and doesn't diagnose obstructive sleep apnea (OSA).
+OSA diagnosis requires polysomnography, symptom assessment, and a sleep specialist's judgment.
+SomniSense isn't validated for users under 18.

 If this is the level of evidence that satisfies you